Blog

 Find your home’s main electrical panel and locate the breaker for your AC unit (it’s usually a double breaker).
 Flip it all the way to the “off” position, wait about a minute, and then flip it back to “on.”
 If the breaker trips again immediately, don’t try to reset it again.
 This indicates a more serious electrical issue, and it’s time to contact a professional for help.

-When to Call a Professional for AC Repair
+When to Call a Pro for Air Conditioning System Repair

 While it feels great to handle a home repair on your own, some jobs are best left to the experts, especially when it comes to your AC system.
 Tackling complex repairs without the right training or tools can lead to bigger problems, more expensive fixes, or even safety hazards.
 If you’ve tried the simple DIY fixes and your air conditioner is still on the fritz, it’s time to call in a professional.
 Certain issues require a licensed technician to ensure they’re handled correctly and safely, getting your home cool again without any guesswork.